the-turing-way/the-turing-way/book/website/communication/binder.md

 By sharing code, we also avoid reinventing the wheel in order to make progress on a research topic since the previous tools are available to be built on top of.

 However, the biggest barrier to sharing code is often installing packages and setting up the computational environment, as we will see in the next section.
-By sharing your work via platform such as mybinder.org:
+By sharing your work via platforms such as mybinder.org:

 - Installing software packages is no longer a challenge
-- People using different operating systems have similar experiences since the computation is happing on the platform, not their local machine
+- People using different operating systems have similar experiences since the computation is happening on the platform, not their local machine
 - Your work can be distributed to a broader audience since the technical barrier has been lowered

 (binder-what)=